girishji/scope.vim/README.md

 ### Search Interesting Things

 This is just an example.
-To fuzzy search for function definitions, classes, and other useful artifacts in Python code, put the following in `~/.vim/after/ftplugin/python.vim`.
+To perform a fuzzy search for function definitions, classes, and other useful artifacts in Python code, add the following lines to `~/.vim/after/ftplugin/python.vim`:

 ```
 if exists('g:loaded_scope')